juanitozhang/Aequitas/README.md

 ## Aequitas Web
 [Aequitas Web](https://aequitasweb.herokuapp.com/) is a web interface to Aequitas.

+## Archives
+Please visit our [archive website](https://yemi33.github.io/Aequitas-Final-Archive-Website/) to learn more about our project.

 # Credit
 This work is based on the technology developed in the following conference proceeding: